python/devguide/testing/buildbots.rst

 * Run the test suite using :ref:`strenuous settings <strenuous_testing>`
 * Clean up the build tree

-It is your responsibility, as a core developer, to check the automatic build results after you push a change to the repository.
-It is therefore important that you get acquainted with the way these results are presented, and how various kinds of failures can be explained and diagnosed.
+It is the responsibility of core team members to check the automatic build results after they push a change to the repository.
+It is therefore important that they are acquainted with the way these results are presented, and how various kinds of failures can be explained and diagnosed.

 In case of trouble
 ==================